Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 Yeah.

-Everybody shut up in the movie played a Spaniard.
+Everybody shut up and then he played a Spaniard.

 So what makes Christopher Lambert special?

-all this action with Christopher Lambert if it hadn't been for that guy
+action with Christopher Lambert if it hadn't been for that guy.

 Does anyone taking his shit?